Major in Linguistics

 Depth Courses

-- At least two 200-level Linguistics courses, taken for 3-4 units each.
+- At least two 200-level Linguistics courses, taken for 3-4 units each (students should verify that they meet prerequisites before enrolling).

 - If the courses are cross-listed at the 100 and 200 levels, please enroll at the 200 level, if you wish the course to count for this requirement.